warpedvoxels/java-edition/README.md

 ## Technologies

-All of our Minecraft servers are built on top of the [Purpur][purpur] server software, proxied by [FlameCord][flamecord] (a fork of Waterfall focusing on security improvements).
+All of our Minecraft servers are built on top of the [Purpur][purpur] server software, proxied by [Velocity][velocity].
 We also use [PostgreSQL][postgresql] as our database, and use Redis for our multiserver caching and session system.
 We usually make a request to our rest webservers instead of directly accessing the database in multiple servers to avoid unsynchronized or/and loss of data, and for communications we use [RabbitMQ][rabbitmq].

 ## Contributors